section-engineering-education/engineering-education/content/articles/build-your-first-spark-web-application/index.md

 Notice we used `/photos` when creating the link.
 When creating links in Spark, we only need to refer to the URL path provided in the route.
 Our favorite photos entry in `Main.java` begins with `get("/photos", (request, response) ->`, so to link to this page we only use the `/photos` path.

-You can check to make sure this worked by quitting and recompiling/re-launching the application, then visiting `http://localhost:4567`:
+You can check to make sure this worked by quitting and recompiling/re-launching the application, then visiting <http://localhost:4567>.

 ![final-application](/engineering-education/build-your-first-spark-web-application/final-application.png)

-My [GitHub Repo](https://github.com/mosesmwangi442/first-spark-application) contains a fully working code for this tutorial.
+The code used in this tutorial can be found on my [GitHub Repo](https://github.com/mosesmwangi442/first-spark-application).

 ### Conclusion
-The goal of this tutorial is to show you how to put up a real-world web app using a variety of different Spark components.
+The goal of this tutorial was to show you how to put up a real-world web app using a variety of different Spark components.

 We've covered the basics of Spark, how to create a web app, and how to use the various components of Spark.
 We've also covered some of the more advanced features of Spark, such as how to use static files, and how to create a root path.

+Happy coding!